mikelevins/delectus1/doc/storage.md

 ### Couchbase Basics

-Couchbase is a **document databasemanager**, meaning that it stores loosely-structured chunks of data known as **documents**.
+Couchbase is a **document database manager**, meaning that it stores loosely-structured chunks of data known as **documents**.
 In the case of Couchbase, these documents are mainly stored as **JSON objects**, though Couchbase is also able to store arbitrary binary blobs.